tjebo/eye/cran-comments.md

 * removed functions va_dissect() and which_va_dissect()

 ### Data sets
-* Removed data set amd - this will be now part of the dedicated ophthalmic data set package "eyedata" (currently in submission to CRAN)
+* Removed data set amd - this will be now part of the dedicated ophthalmic data set package "eyedata"
-* removed data set 'va_quali'
+* removed data set 'va_quali' which was anyways a part of "va_chart"